 Communication is more than just speaking, hearing, or having a good vocabulary.
 This course explores strategies for success in everyday interpersonal communication.
 You will explore clear examples of verbal and nonverbal habits, effective listening, self-concept, differences in conversational styles, and conflict management.
 You will also learn about practical strategies you can use to improve communication at home, in social situations, and in the workplace.

-This course can be taken on either a PC or Mac.
+This course can be taken on either a PC, Mac, or Chromebook.

 Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
 Microsoft Edge and Safari are also compatible.